plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ## New version of TinyMCE

 Plone 6 ships with a new version of TinyMCE.
-While Mockup for Plone 5.2 ships with TinyMCE 4.7 Plone 6.0 ships with TinyMCE 5.10.
+While Plone 5.2 ships with TinyMCE 4.7, Plone 6.0 ships with TinyMCE 5.10.
 The TinyMCE integration, pat-tinymce has also changed, but the configuration options have been almost kept the same and are likely to be compatible with your existing installation.
 The configuration changes are: